hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 them.

-The `Pipeline` has a property named `preserveOrder` and enabling this property hints the Jet to keep the order of events with the same partitioning key by avoiding the usage of round-robin edges.
+The `Pipeline` has a property named `preserveOrder` and enabling this property instructs Jet to keep the order of events with the same partitioning key by avoiding the usage of round-robin edges.

 You can enable this property as follows: